 In other words, skip forcing your dog to get out by pulling on the leash and forcibly pushing him or her out.
-This will get you no where and can potentially make matters worse.
-You are better off, using some honey, in other words, rewarding methods, but in order to do so, you will also need some skill or you will back to square one in no time.
+This will get you nowhere and can potentially make matters worse.
+You are better off using some honey, like rewarding methods.
+But in order to do so, you will also need some skill or you will back to square one in no time.

 For instance, many well-meaning owners may try to use treats to lure their dogs out of the home.
 They open the door and dangle a piece of baloney in front of their dog's nose so to convince the dog to take a step forward and go out.
 Yet, this only leads to two non-productive scenarios: what I like to call the "approach-avoidance dance" and the "oops, I made a mistake" scenario.